 A few of the key components of note are the Quality Score, Expected Click Through Rate, Landing Page Experience, and Ad Relevance.
 Each of these scores will give you great insight into how Google is ranking your campaign and give you specific elements to improve upon.

 Display advertising is search advertising’s counterpart.
 Instead of just text for ads, you use static or dynamic images that appear on websites, apps, or videos within the display network.
 An example of this is when you go to a website--often news and other sites offering free content--and see ads embedded in the content and in the sidebar of the site.
 In order to provide free content to their users, these companies will opt into Google’s display network, allowing ads to appear on their sites, to receive revenue from Google.
-If your campaign goal to is to build brand awareness or remarket to past customers or people who have even just been to your website, this is the campaign type best suited for your goals.
+If your campaign goal is to build brand awareness or remarket to past customers or people who have even just been to your website, this is the campaign type best suited for your goals.

 Search advertising is a pay-per-click setup, display advertising is a pay-per-impression setup.
-The purpose of using display advertising is to be seen multiple times to people in your targeting demographic or interest group over different mediums to continually refresh your brand, service, or product.
+The purpose of using display advertising is to be seen multiple times by people in your targeting demographic or interest group over different mediums to continually refresh your brand, service, or product.
 The goal is to be in front of that person and top-of-mind when they are ready to buy.

 One of the best reasons to use social media advertising is because humans (your customers and potential customers, probably) are offering up all sorts of demographic information about themselves.
 Age, relationship status, education levels, interests, job title, etc. are all nuggets of information you can use to target your marketing campaigns.
-The more granular you can make the focus of your campaign, the better your chances of reaching your campaigns goals.
+The more granular you can make the focus of your campaign, the better your chances of reaching your campaign's goals.